 Although most people hate the idea of going through a divorce, sometimes it is the best option for the entire family.
-In most cases, however, obtaining a divorce can be difficult and the thought of the divorce process can be stressful and scary.
+In most cases, however, dissolving a marraige can be difficult and the thought of the divorce process can be stressful and scary.
 However, it does not need to be.

-Our team of dedicated attorneys in Johns Creek can guide you through the divorce process to make it as smooth as possible.
-Each step of the way, a detail-oriented family attorney will work to advocate for your rights and interests and make sure you are working towards a plan that will be best for you.
+Our team of dedicated Johns Creek divorce lawyers can help make the dissolution of your marriage go as smoothly as possible.
+Each step of the way, a detail-oriented family attorney will work to advocate for your rights and interests and make sure you are working toward a plan that will be best for you.

-Georgia law sets forth several grounds for divorce, according to the Official Code of Georgia Annotated §19-5-3.
+Official Code of Georgia Annotated §19-5-3 sets forth several grounds for divorce.
 Among these grounds are the following:

 One or more of these grounds generally appear in fault-based divorces, where one party alleges that the other spouse committed some fault that irreparably damages the marriage.